MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 ### Grant admin consent

 You've assigned the *User.ReadWrite* permissions correctly.
 However, since the tenant is an external tenant, the customer users themselves can't consent to these permissions.
-As the administrator of the tenant, you must consent to these permission on behalf of all the users in the tenant:
+As the administrator of the tenant, you must consent to this permission on behalf of all the users in the tenant:

 1. Select **Grant admin consent for \<your tenant name\>**, then select **Yes**.